scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 - due to the restrictions on the `AtomicIntegerFieldUpdater`s, we would need to make the `bitmap_0` field publicly visible on the byte-code level, which might be an issue for Java code interfacing with Scala code
 - it is much more complicated than the 2 synchronized blocks implementation

-Here is a more general implementation, that is slower in the uncontended case than both the current implementation (V1) and the proposed implementation with synchronized blocks (V3).
+Here is a more general implementation(V4-general), that is slower in the uncontended case than both the current implementation (V1) and the proposed implementation with synchronized blocks (V3).
 This implementation is, however, in the contended case twice as fast than the current implementation (V1).
 See the evaluation section for more information.

     class LazyCellBase { // in a Java file - we need a public bitmap_0